sgonyea/jruby-pgp/README.md

 - Public and Private keys may be read in from disk or from memory.

+- Verify the signature of a file that you are decrypting. (thanks, @superchris)

+- Use password-protected Private Keys. (thanks, @superchris)

+- Sign a file from the file system. (thanks, @superchris)

 Currently, you **cannot** do the following (These are TODO items):

 - Verify any signatures of public / private keys.